g3w-suite/g3w-admin/README.md

 ```

 ## Virtualenv creation
-To create a virtualnev is sufficent call mkvirtualenv commando follow by the identification name for virtualenv
+To create a virtualnenv is sufficent call mkvirtualenv commando follow by the identification name for virtualenv
 ```bash
 mkvirtualenv g3wsuite
 ```